emilyfunkhouser/CIS1051FinalProject/README.md

 import xlrd

-Note: Runtime needs to be restarted after installing tensorflow in order for code to work

 Note: I have preprocessed Excel files that have to be uploaded using files.upload().
 These files will be uploaded to GitHub.